top of page

 • Misjudging elevation changes due to complex terrain.

-Learning to read contour lines on a topographic map takes a bit of practice, but it's an invaluable skill for outdoor navigation and land analysis.
-By following this step-by-step guide, you’ll be well on your way to confidently interpreting the lay of the land.
+Reading contour lines on a topographic map takes practice, but it’s a valuable skill for both outdoor navigation and terrain analysis.
+By following this step-by-step guide, you’ll gain the confidence to accurately interpret the landscape and understand elevation changes.

 USA (HQ): (720) 702–4849